zaboople/essay/Software/ORM2-RDM2.md

 Customer Person: Now see here: _Your_ piddly Invoices and _your_ Payments are just inanimate objects!
 They're _virtual pieces of paper_, for heaven's sake!
 Pieces of paper don't _do_ things!
 They just _sit_ there!

-King: Sigh...
+King: *Groans*

 Customer Person: See, now, my _Customer_ objects, they _do_ things!
-They are people, complicated people who live in my richly rich and virtually matrixed world of high-tech virtuality doing all sorts of things, things which must be carefully modelled in where else but the all-important Customer object!
+They are people, complicated people who live in my richly rich and virtually matrixed world of high-tech virtuality doing all sorts of things, things which must be carefully modelled in where else but the all-important Customer object, as `Customer.apply(payment, invoice)`!
 There is no other object-oriented way!

 Invoice Person: NO!
 That's not fair!
 You're _always_ trying to hog all the logic!